-I am an independent instructional designer (ID), based in Chennai, India.
-My instructional design philosophy has been shaped by e-learning stalwarts like Julie Dirksen, Michael Allen and William Horton.
-As a signatory of the serious e-learning manifesto, it is my endeavour to create learning experiences that are truly performance-focused and engagement-driven.
+I am an independent instructional designer (ID) and e-learning developer based in Chennai, India.
+My instructional design philosophy has been shaped by e-learning leaders like Julie Dirksen, Michael Allen and Cathy Moore.
+As a signatory of the serious e-learning manifesto, it is my endeavour to create learning experiences that focus on performance and drive deep engagement.

-I began my career as a software engineer in 2003.
-But after managing databases and data warehouses for a few years, I moved to other roles.
-You can view my entire career path on LinkedIn.
-I found my vocation in instructional design in 2012.
-Ever since, I’ve enjoyed every minute of the journey.
-Some of my most memorable e-learning courses have been on legal education and advanced oenology for a leading culinary school, English language and soft skills training for rural and semi-urban Indian youth and a series of micro-learning modules on workplace processes for an international insurance firm.
+As I help others learn, I am constantly learning new things myself.
+Some of my early, most memorable e-learning courses were on legal education and advanced oenology for a leading culinary school, soft skills training for rural and semi-urban Indian youth and a series of microlearning modules on workplace processes for an international insurance firm.

 On a personal note, I am a nature lover who delights in nature travel and dabbles in gardening.
-You can read my posts on gardening at www.redripetomatoes.blogspot.in.
-I also love art and admire good design and architecture.
-And although I no longer spend hours painting like I used to, I still love creating art projects with my child.
+You can read my old posts on gardening at www.redripetomatoes.blogspot.in.
+I also love art and admire good design.
+Although I no longer spend hours painting like I used to, I still love working on creative projects with my child.